umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## Custom External Data - creating your own angular resource

-You can create your own custom angular services/resources, to interact with your own serverside data (using UmbracoAuthorizedJsonController), The property editor tutorial has a step explaining how to do this [part 4 - Adding server-side data to a property editor](../Creating-a-Property-Editor/part-4.md).
+You can create your own custom angular services/resources to interact with your own serverside data (using UmbracoAuthorizedJsonController).

+The property editor tutorial has a step explaining how to do this [part 4 - Adding server-side data to a property editor](../Creating-a-Property-Editor/part-4.md).

 ## The end